-Your fridge has a 1-7 temperature range, and you are confused about which one from 1 to 7 is the coldest.
+Your fridge has a 1-7 temperature range, and you are confused about what is the coldest setting on a fridge 1-7.
 Such confusion is common, and you are not alone in this confusion.
-So what is the coldest setting on a fridge 1-7?
+The dilemma is real, my friend.
+But don’t worry, we’ve got you covered.

 In general, 7 is the coldest, and 1 is the warmest.
 0 is totally off.
 However, this is true when the indicator numbers are marked clockwise, and the dial goes from 1 on the left and 7 on the right.
 In some fridges, the numbers are marked in degrees Centigrade.
 In such cases, 1 is the coldest, and 7 is the warmest.
 Do a real test to understand which one is colder.